Miami Wrongful Death Attorneys

 Here is an example to help illustrate the point: Mr. Smith is 80 years old.
 He is involved in a terrible car accident caused by a drunk driver.
 Mr. Smith is taken to the hospital where a doctor commits medical malpractice on Mr. Smith and he dies.
-Mr. Smith’s wife passed away a year earlier.
+His wife passed away a year earlier.
 Mr. Smith has two children, Jack and Jill who are fifty years old.

 Under the damages section of the Florida Wrongful Death Act, Jack and Jill are survivors in the wrongful death case against the drunk driver.
 However, because of an exception for medical malpractice wrongful death, Jack and Jill are not survivors in the medical malpractice case.
 Under these facts, Mr. Smith has no survivors who may bring a claim for his wrongful death from medical malpractice.

 The above example illustrates that determining who the survivors might be, or whether there are any survivors at all, can be complex.
 You should speak with an attorney to discuss this point.